 The U.S. Department of Agriculture (USDA) oversees the Supplemental Nutrition Assistance Program (SNAP) on a national level.
 The program is designed to help low-income Americans afford groceries on a monthly basis and has historically been referred to as food stamps.
-In Vermont, SNAP is referred to as 3SquaresVT and administered through the Department for Children and Families (DCF).
+In Vermont, SNAP is referred to as 3SquaresVT and is administered through the Department for Children and Families (DCF).

 Eligibility for the assistance program is based primarily on a household’s size and income levels.
 Applicants will be required to provide detailed information about their sources of income, household expenses and demographics.
 Once a family is approved for benefits, they will be issued an electronic balance transfer (EBT) card that can be used in the same way as a debit or credit card.
 Read on for more information about SNAP assistance in Vermont.